Random walks and L\'evy processes as rough paths: Introduction

-\item (Theorem~\ref{thm:convToLevy}) Sufficient conditions for a sequence of (reparametrised) random walks in $G^N(\R^d)$ to converge weakly to a (reparametrised) L{\'e}vy process in $G^N(\R^d)$ in rough path topologies. \end{itemize}
+\item (Theorem~\ref{thm:convToLevy}) We give sufficient conditions for a sequence of (interpolated and reparametrised) random walks in $G$ to converge weakly to a (interpolated and reparametrised) L{\'e}vy process in $G$ in $p$-variation topology.

+\item (Theorem~\ref{thm_LKFormula}) In the case that $G = G^N(\R^d)$, the step-$N$ free nilpotent Lie group over $\R^d$, we determine a L{\'e}vy--Khintchine formula for the characteristic function (in the sense of~\cite{ChevyrevLyons16}) of the signature of the random rough path constructed from a L{\'e}vy process in $G$. \end{itemize}

-We apply the last of these results to weak convergence of stochastic flows in several examples.
+We apply the second of these results in the context of rough paths to show weak convergence of stochastic flows in several examples.
 Notably, we provide a significant generalisation of a result of Kunita~\cite{Kunita95} and of a related result of Breuillard, Friz and Huesmann~\cite{Breuillard09}.

-Our basic approach to treating c{\`a}dl{\`a}g paths in $G^N(\R^d)$ of finite $p$-variation as rough paths is to connect the jumps with a continuous path and treat the resulting object as a classical rough path.
-We allow the connecting paths to depend arbitrarily on the endpoints of the jumps, provided the paths satisfy certain conditions discussed in Section~\ref{sec:pathFuncs}.

-We take a moment to discuss how our work relates to the appearance of c{\`a}dl{\`a}g rough paths in recent literature.
-One of the first authors to consider discontinuities in rough paths was Williams~\cite{Williams01}, whose primary motivation was to construct path-wise solutions to differential equations driven by L{\'e}vy processes in $\R^d$.
-The approach of Williams was to enhance a L{\'e}vy process in $\R^d$ with a certain stochastic area (given by a stochastic integral).
-In~\cite{Williams01} however, the considerations were almost entirely restricted to L{\'e}vy processes and there does not appear a general concept of a rough differential equation (RDE) with jumps.
+We take a moment to discuss how our work relates to the appearance of c{\`a}dl{\`a}g rough paths in the current literature.
+Friz and Shekhar~\cite{FrizShekhar12} recently introduced a broad extension of rough paths theory to the c{\`a}dl{\`a}g setting.
+Their work in particular generalises the notion of rough integration and RDEs and significantly extends earlier work of Williams~\cite{Williams01} who gave pathwise solutions to differential equations driven by L{\'e}vy processes in $\R^d$.

-In contrast, Friz and Shekhar~\cite{FrizShekhar14} have recently introduced a broad extension of rough paths theory to the c{\`a}dl{\`a}g setting, which in particular extends the notion of rough integration and RDEs.
-The authors of~\cite{FrizShekhar14} furthermore study classes of discontinuous stochastic processes as rough paths well beyond the case of L{\'e}vy processes in $\R^d$.

-In particular, Friz and Shekhar introduce the concept of a L{\'e}vy $p$-rough path as a L{\'e}vy process in $G^N(\R^d)$ of finite $p$-variation for some $1 \leq p < N +1$.
-Such L{\'e}vy rough paths bear a resemblance to Markovian rough paths constructed from subelliptic Dirichlet forms on $L^2(G^N(\R^d))$, which were first studied in~\cite{FrizVictoir08} and more recently in~\cite{CassOgrodnik15} and~\cite{ChevyrevLyons14}, in the sense that both processes may be viewed as stochastic rough paths for which the evolution of the path depends entirely on its first $N$ iterated integrals.
+As a family of c{\`a}dl{\`a}g rough paths of particular interest, L{\'e}vy process in $G^N(\R^d)$ of finite $p$-variation for some $1 \leq p < N +1$, were studied in~\cite{FrizShekhar12}.
+Such L{\'e}vy $p$-rough paths bear a resemblance to Markovian rough paths constructed from subelliptic Dirichlet forms on $L^2(G^N(\R^d))$, first studied in~\cite{FrizVictoir08} and recently in~\cite{CassOgrodnik14, CO17, ChevyrevLyons16}, in the sense that both processes may be viewed as stochastic rough paths whose evolution depends entirely on its first $N$ iterated integrals.